2xic/erigon-risc-v-executable-proof-sourcing/docs/transpiler_status.md

 - Blockchain state: `BALANCE`, `BLOCKHASH`, `DIFFICULTY`, `BASEFEE`
 - Memory/contract ops: `MLOAD`, `CREATE`, `KECCAK256`

 Rational for this was mainly constraints on time.
 Some of these opcodes have code written to be more semantically correct, but got disabled because of stability issues.
-For instance memory opcodes, but also many of the arithmetic opcodes.
+One insight we had later on was that computational correctness matters more than perfect semantic equivalence for the proof generation.
+What matters the most is the results you observe and not the intermediate representation,

 ## Current Limitations
 - **Call separation disabled**: Nested calls share stack space
 - **No memory model**: Memory operations are mostly no-ops
-- **No precompile support**
+- **Precompile not directly supported yet**: but it might just work because of how things are implemented for the call opcodes.
 - **No handling of only value transfers**

 ## Opcodes we have implemented